HassounLab/ESP/README.md

 # Ensembled Spectral Prediction for Metabolite Annotation (ESP)

-### Xinmeng Li, Hao Zhu, Li-Ping Liu, Soha Hassoun
+### Xinmeng Li, Yan Zhou Chen, Apurva Kalia, Hao Zhu, Li-Ping Liu, Soha Hassoun
 #### Department of Computer Science, Tufts University

 A key challenge in metabolomics is annotating spectra measured from a biological sample with chemical identities.
 We improve on prior neural network-based annotation approaches, namely MLP-based [1] and GNN-based [2] approaches.
 We propose a novel ensemble model to take advantage of both MLP and GNN models.
 First, the MLP and GNN are enhanced by: 1) multi-tasking on additional data (spectral topic labels obtained using LDA (Latent Dirichlet Allocation) [3], and 2) attention mechanism to capture dependencies among spectra peaks.
 Next, we create an Ensembled Spectral Prediction (ESP) model that is trained on ranking tasks to generate the average weighted MLP and GNN spectral predictions.
 Our results, measured in average rank and Rank@K for the test spectra, show remarkable performance gain over existing neural network approaches.